dan-exxx1st/resto-template/README.md

 # Resto
-Template based on psd template which was be found on the internet space and created by pug &amp; sass &amp; js &amp; webpack 4
+Template based on psd template which was be found on the internet space.
+This template was be created by pug, sass (scss), js and webpack 4 (for building app);